atbcb/usab-uswds/_pages/p-shutdown.md

 **Brief summary of significant agency activities that will cease during a lapse:**

-> During a shut-down the Access Board will not be providing the following services:
+> During a shut-down, the Access Board will not be providing the following services:
 -   Complaint processing under the Architectural Barriers Act
 -   Guidelines and standards development
 -   Webinars